GabrieleSantin/VKOGA/README.md

 ## How to cite:
-If you use this code in your work, please remember to cite the paper
+If you use this code in your work, please cite the paper

+G. Santin and B. Haasdonk, [__Kernel Methods for Surrogate Modeling__](https://arxiv.org/abs/1907.10556), ArXiv preprint 1907.10556 (2019)

 ```bibtex:
 @TechReport{SaHa2019,